 Equipment and software

-We provide researchers with all the computer equipment they need, as well as software subscriptions, from Mathematica to the Creative Cloud.
+We provide our researchers with all of the computer equipment that they need, as well as software—from Mathematica to the Creative Cloud.

 Fundraising

-Our development team works with our researchers to win targeted support for research and meetings from foundations and government agencies.
+Our development team works with our scientists to win targeted support for research and meetings, from both grant agencies and foundations.

 Writing

-Our science writers help our scientists write better papers and describe our research for a broad audience on our website and in the press.
+Our science writers describe our research for a broad audience on our website and in the press and help our scientists write better papers.

 Event organisation